alexmarcel/bulk-pdf-certificate-generator-v2/README.md

 **Auto-load (server setup)**
 Place a file named `default_background.jpg` in the same folder as `index.html`.
 It will be detected and loaded automatically on startup.

+**No file found — fallback background**
+If `default_background.jpg` is not present, WINNIE automatically generates a clean white certificate background with a gold double-border and corner ornaments.
+This is fully functional and will be embedded into the generated PDFs.

 **Manual upload**
 In the **Background** section on the left panel, click the upload zone or drag and drop a JPG or PNG file onto it.
 An A4 portrait ratio (210 × 297 mm) is recommended for best results.